BUS COMPANIES BEGINNING WITH THE LETTER “W”

-WAUKEGAN-NORTH CHICAGO TRANSIT When the Chicago North Shore & Milwaukee Railroad Co., the interurban railway service, stopped running streetcars in 1947.
-A subsidiary named Waukegan-North Chicago Transit Co. was formed to operate the local buses.
+WAUKEGAN-NORTH CHICAGO TRANSIT When the Chicago North Shore & Milwaukee Railroad Co., the interurban railway service, stopped running streetcars in 1947, a subsidiary named Waukegan-North Chicago Transit Co. was formed to operate the local buses in the Chicago, Illinois, area.
 The company was sold in 1963.
 The badge measures 3″ x 4″, was made by HOOKFAST PROVIDENCE R. I. (marked on the thumbnut), and has one threaded post.

 WAUKESHA TRANSIT LINES / WISCONSIN COACH LINES Waukesha Transit Lines was founded in August 1941 in Waukesha, Wisconsin.
 In the 1960 the company was reorganized as Wisconsin Coach Lines and ran city bus service in Waukesha until 1975 when it was discontinued due to declining patronage.
 The company continued as a commuter bus service, charter coach service and intercity carrier and is still operating in Waukesha, Wisconsin.
 The badge is made of metal and enamel, has a single threaded post and a pin post.

 ELMER F. WEATHERFORD STAGE LINE operated in 1923 from Sumpter to Granite, Oregon, over a 10-mile route.
 Owned and operated by Elmer F. Weatherford (1890-1948), of Baker County, Oregon.
 The line was short lived, as Weatherford was listed as a laborer in the 1920 US Census and a mail carrier in the 1930 US Census.